-The Council for British Archaeology (CBA) is seeking to appoint a new Honorary Treasurer from November 2018.
+The Council for British Archaeology (CBA) is seeking to appoint a new Honorary Treasurer.
 The CBA, based in York, is a UK-wide educational charity working to involve people in archaeology and promote the appreciation and care of the historic environment.

 Working with the Chair, Trustees and Senior Leadership Team, the role of the new Hon Treasurer will involve: